chongjie/bigmemory/chapter1.md

-# 7. Print the `dim` of `bm` one more time to verify that the column names are now changed.
+# 7. Print the `colnames` of `bm` one more time to verify that the column names are now changed.